 One of my biggest mistakes as a parent was insisting that my children practice for a set amount of time each day.
 This often resulted in a lot of shoddy playing and wasting time.
 My middle daughter would play everything in the world but the things her teacher had assigned, my oldest would find every reason in the world to stop playing and fiddle with things, and my youngest would spend most of the time having a fit.

 Now, I tell them they have to do each piece a certain number of times.
 For some reason, this seems easier to them, even if it might take longer in the end.
 They just changed their violin teacher last week, and I like how their new teacher writes on the practice log how many times per day to play each piece.
 She has obviously figured out this trick, too.

 Now, when they are just beginning to learn a piece, you don’t really want to encourage your child to play it through five times when they can’t do it correctly.
 In those cases, focus on playing a particular measure or line a certain amount of times until they feel confident that they can play that section without mistakes, and then move on to the next section and do the same thing.

 5. Make practice fun.

 Even though practice is on my girls’ chore lists, and their allowance is tied to those very lists, I don’t want practice to seem like a chore.
 And I definitely DO make it seem like a chore for them most of the time.
-But sometimes I actually remember to make it fun (like this experience with Sophia HERE) and when I do, I am always amazed by the results.
+But sometimes I actually remember to make it fun—and when I do, I am always amazed by the results.

-This website sells many resources to help make practicing fun, and I love the book Helping Parents Practice by Edmund Sprunger for ideas on making practice fun (plus a ton of great information on the whole psychology of practicing with your child).
+A quick google will turn up many resources to help make practicing fun.
+I personally love the book Helping Parents Practice by Edmund Sprunger for ideas on making practice fun (plus a ton of great information on the whole psychology of practicing with your child).
 The greatest thing about making practice a game, is that your child is having so much fun that they forget they are learning something.

 What are your best tips for getting your child to practice?
 I’d love to hear them!